incremen/whatsapp-wordle/README.md

 - `!stats` — your stats
 - `!dailystats` — daily recap (GCs only)
 - `!botstats` — global bot stats

-#### Admin Commands (GC only)
-- `!disable` / `!enable` — toggle bot in this chat
-- `!quiet enable/disable` — quiet mode: edits the board in place instead of sending new messages, reacts to guesses instead of replying
-- `!dailyboard enable/disable` — daily recap at midnight
-- `!startupmessage enable/disable` — notify this chat when bot starts

-#### Dev Commands (bot owner only)
-- `!snapshot` — send the database file as a backup
-- `!dailysnapshot enable/disable` — auto-send DB backup daily
-- `!recent` — show recent games

 ## Last.fm